 This reference statement is to be completed by the applicant's supervisor.
 This should be typed in English.
-The Referee is requested to submit it via The Admission Office (https://admissions-office.net/en/recommenders/sign in), or the Referee can send it directly to the JDS Office (jdssolomon-1@jds21.com) via email, or the Referee can give it to the applicant in a signed and sealed envelope with the organisational stamp.
+The Referee is requested to submit it via The Admission Office (https://admissions-office.net/en/recommenders/sign_in), or the Referee can send it directly to the JDS Office (jdssolomon-1@jds21.com) via email, or the Referee can give it to the applicant in a signed and sealed envelope with the organisational stamp.
 Completed but not sealed Form 1 submitted by the applicant will NOT be accepted.

-o the refe This is an integral part of an application form for the scholarship program provided by Solomon Islands under the Grant Aid Program by the Government of Japan.
-The program offers opportunities for academic research at Japanese higher education institutions.
-Also, this is to enhance the leadership skills of young government official in Solomon Islands so that they can contribute more effectively to their home counts after completion of their respective studies.
-Your candid responses to the items below would greatly assist the selection. .
-How long have you known the applicant and in what context? .
-How (Stre do you assess the applicant's personality? agth) (Wea kness) do you describe the applicant's competence and weakness in her/his work?
-(Wea kness) do you appraise the applicant's ability that s/he will fill upon her/his return to non Islands, and the duties s/he will undertake?
+o th ne referee: This is an integral part of an application form for the scholarship program provided by Solomon Islands under the Grant Aid Program by the Government of Japan.
+This program offers opportunities for academic research at Japanese higher educations institutions.
+Also, this is to enhance the leadership skills of young government official in Solomon Islands so that they can contribute more effectively to their home country after completion of their respective studies.
+Your candid responses to the items below would greatly assist the selection. • How long g have you known the applicant and in what context? • How do y you assess the applicant's personality?
+(Weaknes ss) How do you describe the applicant's competence and weakness in her/his work? ence) (Weaknes es) • you appraise the applicant's ability that s/he will fill upon her/his return to Islands, and the duties s/he will undertake?